CrunchyData/pgSimload/doc/04_release_notes.md

 Same I did in version 1.0.1 with SSHManager, now PG connections are handled by a manager.
 First, this bring cleaner code.
-Second, it allows pgSimload to function with an unique connection to the PG database, wheter it is used in SQL-Loop mode or Patroni Watcher mode.
+Second, it allows pgSimload to function with an unique connection to the PG database, wheter it is used in SQL-Loop mode or Patroni-Watcher mode.
 It doesn't change dramatically things in the SQL-Loop mode, because previously, an unique connection was used in the main loop (but others to set transactions GUCS, if used, and Exectute script if used, where still independant connections).
-But for the Patroni Watcher, it changes things a lot, allowing the Replication info output to be faster, and offers less "flickering", because we don't pay anymore the connexion time, which has the most cost in time execution.
+But for the Patroni-Watcher, it changes things a lot, allowing the Replication info output to be faster, and offers less "flickering", because we don't pay anymore the connexion time, which has the most cost in time execution.